aosumi-rena/XiuXianBot/README.md

 ## Contributing

-* All contributions are welcome: make pull requests or open issues if you want to help improve the project.
+* All contributions are welcome: you can fork this repo and make pull requests or open issues if you want to help improve the project.
 * For localization, a Weblate site will be hosted for public contributions.

 ### Contributors